What's Open In Memphis? Updates For Attractions, Museums, and Parks

 Just what it says—one exception is Malco Summer Drive-In.
 Areas outside of the County can check malco.com for information.

 The museum is open Wed. - Sun. from 10 a.m. - 5 p.m. and guest numbers will be limited, guests are required to wear facial coverings, adhere to social distancing, and have temperatures checked.

-Memphis Zoo is open.
+Memphis Zoo is closed.

-The Metal Museum is open.
+The Metal Museum is closed for the holidays.

-National Civil Rights Museum is open.,
+National Civil Rights Museum is closed until further notice.

 The Peabody Hotel is open.

 The hotel is open, but the twice-daily Peabody Duck March is open for hotel guests only.
 Dining and drinks at Capriccio Grill, the Lobby Bar, or Peabody Deli & Desserts are available.
 The Feathers Spa is open for facials and massages, too.